 Tamarindo brings a lot of chic for not a lot of money.

-And Mundaca’s location can’t be beat – close to two major grocery stores and other services, and also close to the waterfront and the main drag.
+And Mundaca’s location can’t be beat – close to two major grocery stores, tons of places to eat including two of Cozumel’s best vegetarian and vegan friendly cafes, and also close to the waterfront and the main drag.